knupel/P5JS_typeScript_webPack/README.md

 P5JS via TypeScript via Webpack
 --
 It's my first step with TypeScript, Webpack and JavaScript...

---
-Here it's a simple implementation to use P5JS with TypeScript and module to add manage TypeScript class.
+A simple implementation to use P5JS with TypeScript and module to add manage TypeScript class.

 About TypeScript: https://www.typescriptlang.org/